v4lpt/VPC/README.md

-# Alcohol Content Calculator App
+# VPT-018 - Volume Percent Calculator

-**Overview**
+## What is this

-The Alcohol Content Calculator app allows users to easily calculate the amount of alcohol in grams contained in beverages by entering the volume and alcohol content.
-Simply input the data and tap "Calculate" to get instant results.
+This android app allows users to easily calculate the amount of alcohol in grams contained in beverages by entering the volume and alcohol content.

-## Key Features
+## Features

-- **Calculate Alcohol Content**
-  Enter the volume (in milliliters) and the alcohol content (in %), and the app will calculate the alcohol in grams.

-- **Dynamic Field Adjustments**
-  After the initial calculation, modify any two fields to automatically compute the third value, facilitating various queries related to alcohol consumption.
+- 🖩  **Calculate Volume, Content, Mass**  of the alcohol by entering the 2 other fields.

+- 🎨 **User-Friendly Design** - Clear buttons and layout, simple to understand.

+- 🔄 **Dynamic Field Adjustments** - Modify any field post-calculation, and the app will automatically update the other relevant fields for instant feedback.

+- 🚨 **Warnings** The screen will flash red if any of the values are totally out of place, such as above 100% alcohol content or volumes above 10 liters, informing the user that something probably went wrong.
+Calculation still finishes.

+## Usage

+- Enter your data in any 2 of the 3 fields
-- **User-Friendly Interface**
+- Tap "Calculate"
-  Intuitive design with clear buttons for calculation and clearing inputs makes it easy for anyone to use.
+- View your results

+to clear all 3 fields tap the "clear" Button.

-## How to Use
+## Screenshots

-1. **Input Data**
-   Tap on any two data fields to enter the volume and alcohol percentage.

-2. **Calculate**
-   Tap "Calculate" to find out the amount of alcohol in grams.

-3. **Clear Data**
-   Use the "Clear" button to reset the fields.

-4. **Adjust Fields**
-   Change any individual field post-calculation to see updated values instantly.

 ## Keywords
 - Alcohol Calculator